Abdul Ghaffar Khan: Early career

 In response to his inability to continue his own education, Bacha Khan turned to helping others start theirs.
 Like many such regions of the world, the strategic importance of the newly formed North-West Frontier Province (now Khyber Pakhtunkhwa, Pakistan), as a buffer for the British Raj from Russian influence was of little benefit to its residents.
 Opposition to British colonial rule, the authority of the mullahs, and an ancient culture of violence and vendetta prompted Bacha Khan to want to serve and uplift his fellow men and women by means of education.
 At 20 years of age, Bacha Khan opened his first school in Utmanzai.
 It was an instant success and he was soon invited into a larger circle of progressively minded reformers.
 He opened a series of "Azad" schools which were open to all, including girls.
 Many of these schools were shut down by British colonial authorities, who feared that revolutionary ideas might spread among the Pakhtuns through education.
 This was also rooted in their colonial belief that the Pakhtuns of the frontiers did not need education and should remain confined to a simple, traditional way of life.

 While he faced much opposition and personal difficulties, Bacha Khan worked tirelessly to organise and raise the consciousness of his fellow Pashtuns.
 Between 1915 and 1918 he visited 500 villages in all part of the settled districts of NWFP.
 It was in this frenzied activity that he had come to be known as Badshah Khan ("King of Chiefs"), which was later shortened to Bacha Khan.

+Personal life

-Being a secular Muslim he did not believe in religious divisions.
-He married his first wife Meharqanda in 1912; she was a daughter of Yar Mohammad Khan of the Kinankhel clan of the Muhammadzai tribe of Razzar, a village adjacent to Utmanzai.
+He married his first wife, Meharqanda, in 1912; she was a daughter of Yar Mohammad Khan of the Kinankhel clan of the Muhammadzai tribe of Razzar, a village adjacent to Utmanzai.
 They had a son in 1913, Abdul Ghani Khan, who would become a noted artist and poet.
 Subsequently, they had another son, Abdul Wali Khan (17 January 1917 – 2006), and daughter, Sardaro.
 Meharqanda died during the 1918 influenza epidemic.
 In 1920, Bacha Khan remarried; his new wife, Nambata, was a cousin of his first wife and the daughter of Sultan Mohammad Khan of Razzar.
 They had a daughter, Mehar Taj (25 May 1921 – 29 April 2012), and a son, Abdul Ali Khan (20 August 1922 – 19 February 1997).
 Tragically, in 1926 Nambata died early as well from a fall down the stairs of the apartment where they were staying in Jerusalem.